 Your lease should also include language that spells out the notice terms for termination of the lease, and it should state that you meet any criteria required by law in your area.
 Finally, make sure your lease includes how much you’ll charge for various lease violations.

 Your lease is what protects you and your tenant, so make sure it is a perfect fit for your situation.
 In some cases, your lease might change based on the tenant and rental unit you’re working with.
+This can get a bit overwhelming, especially if you’re managing multiple leases, think about getting lease management software to help you manage your leases effectively.
 Keep all of this in mind, so you don’t run into unexpected issues and get into disputes with your tenants.

 5. Build a Reliable Contractor Team